Invariants of plane curve singularities and Pl\"ucker formulas in positive characteristic: Introduction

 \subsection{Acknowledgement}

-The result of this article is part of my thesis \cite{Ng13} under the supervision of Professor Gert-Martin Greuel at the Technische Universit\"at Kaiserslautern.
+A part of this article was done in my thesis \cite{Ng13} under the supervision of Professor Gert-Martin Greuel at the Technische Universit\"at Kaiserslautern.
 I am grateful to him for many valuable suggestions.
-This research project was partially supported by Vietnam National Foundation for Science and Technology Development(NAFOSTED) grant 101.04-2014.23, and DAAD (Germany).
+The author's research is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under Grant Number 101.04-2014.23.